 The People behind

-Overproduction has made it cheaper and easier for us to own clothes.
-Today, we own 5 times more clothes than our grandparents.
+Technological advances have made it cheaper and easier for us to own clothes.
+Today, we own five times more clothes than our grandparents.

 Knowing the true story behind our garments is a part of our integral approach in our bid to making clothes with integrity.
 We make it our business to know the people involved in making our garments.

 Image show Ayo Oslo founder's visit with Mongolian herder.